irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 Note: While I try to provide intuitions for the things I do, I assume at least that the reader is familiar with basic linear algebra.
 However, this post discusses some intuitions I have which are hard to express (and indeed are not completely deconfused for me), so your mileage may vary.

-I started writing this post a few years ago, and kept not knowing what to do with it, which might explain it's uneven pace, and not too pleasant notations.
+I started writing this post a few years ago, and kept not knowing what to do with it, which might explain its uneven pace, and not too pleasant notations.

 ## Turing Machines

 Let's start by defining Turing Machines.
 The original definition in [Turing's seminal paper](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) goes something like this.
 We have an infinite roll of tape with slots containing symbols, along with a device with a reading head that looks at a specific slot on the tape, and based on its internal rules, writes a new symbol in the slot, and moves the tape exactly one slot left or right.
 [More formally](https://en.wikipedia.org/wiki/Turing_machine#Formal_definition), a Turing Machine is characterized by

-* A finite non-empty set of *tape-symbols* $\Gamma$, which usually includes a special *blank symbol* $b$,
+* A finite non-empty set of *tape symbols* $\Gamma$, which usually includes a special *blank symbol* $b$,
 * A set $$\Sigma \subset \Gamma \setminus \lbrace b\rbrace $$ of *input symbols*,
 * A finite non-empty set of *machine states* $Q$,
 * An *initial state* $q_0 \in Q$,